susumoa/travel-app/README.md

 ![inputMobile](./screenshots/inputMobile.png)

 Enter your travel destination, start and end date and click the Give me a forecast button.
-The date input fields only allow the format DD/MM/YYYY.
+The date input fields only allow the format dd/mm/yyyy.
 Giving invalid input in the date or destination field invokes an alert.

-If your start date is today, you can click the Today button next to the start date input field, instead of typing.

 #### In the background

 When clicking the submit buttont the dateChecker function checks if the date is valid and the end date is later or on the same day as the start date.
-It can take leap years in account.
 Then an API call to Geonames fetches an object that contains a 10 items long list of the corresponding destinations and posts it in the servers `cityData` variable. `cityData` is overwritten in every call to prevent multiplying items.
 If the returned object's totalResultsCount is 0, an alert asks for an existing destination.
 After the API call, a get request returns the destination list and the UI is updated with it.